lineality/invert_colors_minimal_chrome_extension/README.md

 ## Naming things is hard.
 Easy things are hard.
 This very minimal extension requires no "permissions."
-However that term "permissions" is sadly unclear, and defined and used in many different ways all within the chome extension context.
+However that term "permissions" is sadly unclear, and defined and used in many different ways all within the chrome extension context.
 So, I will try to explain the details.
 If the version you have tries to get any permissions, please stop and figure out what is going on, check the code, check default settings (which may be outside of the extension itself).

-A trade-off of the extreme minimalism, is that the extension does not toggle always or reset if you refresh the tab (chrome is not consistant here).
+A trade-off of the extreme minimalism, is that the extension does not toggle always or reset if you refresh the tab (chrome is not consist ant here).
 As a backup can open a new tab to turn the extension (color reversal) off.

 I recommend putting the few simple lines of code into your browser manually (making your own extension)